 6 slices turkey bacon, or coconut oil to grease cupcake cups

-1. Sauté onions 4 minutes on medium, add garlic, fry 1 minute more until garlic is golden.
+1. Preheat oven to 350F.
+Sauté onions 4 minutes on medium, add garlic, fry 1 minute more until garlic is golden.

 2. Grease 6 cupcake molds with coconut oil or lay out turkey bacon in each cup.

 3. Whisked together eggs, almond milk, chard, and onion-garlic mix.

 4. Filled 6 cups with mixture, top with tomato bits.

 5. Bake 30 minutes, then pop out egg cups to eat for the week.
 Storage Note: if you make a double portion, these also freeze for a pretty decent breakfast later (defrost the day before you want to eat them).
 If you are a toaster oven devotee, you can pop them in to toast and it crisps them right up.

 Today’s Recipe Rating:

 The is the second round, I may update if I find the ham was even better (or maybe tasted more virtuous to eat than turkey bacon, which may or may not be better for you than using prosciutto).
 Likelihood of Repeat: 90%